-When you die, your estate might be liable for inheritance tax.
-We can help you plan your finances efficiently, so you don't need to pay more than you have to.
+After a death, the estate might be liable for inheritance tax.
+We can help you plan your finances efficiently and well in advance, so you don't need to pay more than you have to.

 If you want to prevent the tax man taking a large bite out of your family’s inheritance, you need to plan carefully.
-If you own a business of any sort you’ll need to take an even closer look at all the various rules and regulations.
-The long and short of it is that you need expert help to ensure you don't pay a penny more in inheritance tax than you need to.
+And if you own a business of any sort you’ll need to take an even closer look at all the various rules and regulations.
+It pays to get expert legal and financial help, to ensure you don't pay a penny more in inheritance tax than you need to.
+At Tees we have expert legal services and independent financial advice all under one roof.

 We’re open and here to help you.
 We’re running as normal with our employees all working from home.